 The day of your operation

 - On your arrival to the hospital please check in with our friendly front reception staff in the main foyer on level 2 of the hospital.
 When you check in staff will confirm your details, assist you to complete any required paperwork and direct you to the appropriate patient care area.

 - The assessment form completed at the pre-admission service will be reviewed and your health team will plan for your individualised care while in hospital and any support you may require after discharge.
 Your nurse will also check that your consent form has been signed or organised to be signed before your operation.

 - Your nurse will discuss any concerns that you may have about your surgery and needs that you may have when you are discharged.

 - It is an infection control requirement at Mater that you will be required to have swabs taken if you have transferred from or worked at another health care facility or you have had previous resistant infections.
-This is usually identified and attended at the pre-admission clinic.
+This is usually identified and attended at the pre-admission service.
 Your admission nurse will check if these three swabs have been taken and will complete the test if there are further swabs required.

 - The medications you brought to hospital will be collected.
 These will be returned to you when you leave the hospital.
 Please inform the nurse admitting you if you have been taking any blood thinning or arthritis medications prior to your admission, as these may have needed to be stopped before your operation day.
 It is usual for you to continue taking your other prescribed medications.

 - You may walk as much as you like.
 Please notify staff if you leave the ward.

 - You will have an identification armband applied.
 This will stay on for the duration of your stay for identification and safety reasons.
 For your safety and if you have known allergies, you will have a red allergy armband applied.

 - Your nurse will take a set of baseline observations (temperature, pulse, blood pressure), weigh you and may ask you to provide a urine sample for routine testing.